Laura A. Dickinson

 - Oswald Symister Colclough Research Professor of Law

 Washington, District Of Columbia 20052

-Laura A. Dickinson joined GW Law in 2011 as the Oswald Symister Colclough Research Professor of Law.
-Her work focuses on national security, human rights, foreign affairs privatization, and qualitative empirical approaches to international law.
-Professor Dickinson’s book, Outsourcing War and Peace, published by Yale University Press in 2011, examines the increasing privatization of military, security, and foreign aid functions of government, considers the impact of this trend on core public values, and outlines mechanisms for protecting these values in an era of privatization.
+Laura A. Dickinson is the Oswald Symister Colclough Research Professor of Law and Professor of Law at The George Washington University Law School.
+Her work focuses on national security, human rights, the law of armed conflict, and foreign affairs privatization.
+She has authored numerous articles and book chapters, including scholarship that has appeared in the American Journal of International Law, the Yale Journal of International Law, the NYU Journal of International Law and Politics, the William & Mary Law Review, the Emory Law Journal, and the Southern California Law Review.
+She also contributes regularly to the national security blog, Just Security.
+Professor Dickinson’s prizewinning book, Outsourcing War and Peace, published by Yale University Press, examines the increasing outsourcing of military and security functions, considers the impact of this trend on core public values, and outlines mechanisms for protecting these values in an era of privatization.

 In addition to her scholarly activities, Professor Dickinson has a distinguished record of government service.
-She served as Special Counsel to the General Counsel of the Department of Defense and was awarded the Secretary of Defense Medal for Exceptional Public Service for her work there.
-She has also served as a senior policy adviser to Harold Hongju Koh, Assistant Secretary of State for Democracy, Human Rights, and Labor at the U.S. Department of State, and is a former law clerk to U.S. Supreme Court Justices Harry A. Blackmun and Stephen G. Breyer, and to Judge Dorothy Nelson of the 9th U.S. Circuit Court of Appeals.
+She was Special Counsel to the General Counsel of the Department of Defense from 2016-17 and was awarded the Secretary of Defense Medal for Exceptional Public Service for her work there.
+She has also served as a senior policy adviser to Harold Hongju Koh, Assistant Secretary of State for Democracy, Human Rights, and Labor at the U.S. Department of State, and is a former law clerk to U.S. Supreme Court Justices Harry A. Blackmun and Stephen G. Breyer, and to Judge Dorothy Nelson of the U.S. Court of Appeals for the Ninth Circuit.

 AB, Harvard University; JD, Yale University